 Presentation: "Becoming Lucía: Personality Transformation, Xenoglossy and Spiritualism in 1930s Budapest," Science and Technology in the European Periphery, Galway, Ireland (June 2010)

-I am currently working on content for Careers for Historians, an online resource that will provide history students and faculty with information on the spectrum of career opportunities available to them.
+I created content for Careers for Historians, an online resource that provides history students and faculty with information on the spectrum of career opportunities available to them.

 Multimedia Histories, a four-part lunchtime speaker series exploring how scholars disseminate their research in multimedia forms: live theatre, installation, online media, film, and audio.
 Speakers: Geraldine Pratt (Geography, UBC); Sharon Meen (History, UBC); Geoff Horner (History, UBC); and Adam Frank (English, UBC).
 Series held in February and March 2011.